HASEL-UZH/sopra-fs24-template-server/README.md

 ### Development Mode
-You can start the backend in development mode, this will automatically trigger a new build and reload the application once the content of a file has been changed and you save the file.
+You can start the backend in development mode, this will automatically trigger a new build and reload the application once the content of a file has been changed.

 Start two terminal windows and run: